How pride is overcoming prejudice in Belfast

 Portraits of Lenin, glitter-stencilled hammer-and-sickles and plastic statuettes of the proletariat offer some cheerful kitsch on a Belfast street dominated by grey buildings and the severe steeple of St Anne's cathedral opposite.
 On Friday and Saturday nights, Kremlin is packed with clubbers – from both sides of the sectarian divide.

 "Sectarianism is everywhere in Northern Ireland," says Ray Mullan of the Community Relations Council, which was set up under the agreement.
 "Opportunities to mix are very limited."
 The divisions are visible from a very young age: here, the education system splits children into Protestant and Catholic camps from the age of four.
 Only 6 per cent of school-age children are in integrated schools.
 "You know immediately from the school uniform who's who.
-It was tribal," says Meabh Ritchie, 24, who went to a Catholic school in Belfast.
+It was tribal," said one 24-year-old, who went to a Catholic school in Belfast.
 "I wouldn't have talked to anyone with a different uniform."

 Another factor is geography.
 The majority of Northern Irish people live in either Protestant or Catholic neighbourhoods.
 The division is deeper among the urban working classes, says Mullan.